MaximHr/1st-Website/README.md

 It's easy hotel sample site :)

-Go to origin branch to see the files
+Go to origin master to see the files